simonmau/enum_ext/README.md

 ### Installation
 https://www.nuget.org/packages/Enum.Ext/

-Enum.Ext can be installed using the following command via the NuGet package manager console:
+`Enum.Ext` can be installed using the following command via the NuGet package manager console:

     PM> Install-Package Enum.Ext

-If you are planning to use the enums with Entity Framework Core, you should also install `Enum.Ext.EFCore`
+If you are planning to use the `Enum.Ext` with Entity Framework Core, you should also install `Enum.Ext.EFCore`

 https://www.nuget.org/packages/Enum.Ext.EFCore/